Post updated, April 2023.

 6. It can be repurposed.

-If you decide to get serious about blogging, the long term benefits will be immense.
+Yeah, this shit takes time.
+But if you decide to get serious about blogging, the long term benefits will be immense.

-Remember what I said about traffic building over time?
-Well, the more relevant blog content you create, the more that snowball grows.
+The more relevant blog content you create, the more that snowball grows.
 And if like a good little blogger, you get busy promoting and sharing what you write, others will share it and refer back to it.

 A blog for business is exciting stuff (no, seriously, it is).